 A number of grocers and shops serving the immigrants in the Little Stockholm neighborhood, as well as houses and apartments.
 The Swedish Methodist Church at 515 North 18th was in the neighborhood from the 1870s through the 1910s, when it moved to North 23rd and Izard Streets.
 The church there was designed by architect George W. Shaffer.
 It was closed permanently by the late 1930s.
 Although it closed in 1926, the original Scandinavian Seventh Day Adventist Church building at North 18th and Cuming Streets still stands today.

 Other churches originally located in Little Stockholm included Trinity Episcopal, Swedish Baptist, First Scandinavian Baptist, Mission Convenant, Swedish Salvation Army, and the Swedish Holiness Church.
+Other Swedish churches scattered in North Omaha included others included First and Second Swedish Baptist and the Swedish Salvation Army, among others.

 Of course, other Scandinavian settlements abounded throughout Omaha.
 In addition to the areas in south Omaha, there was also a settlement of Danes northwest of Omaha by the little village of DeBolt.
 Today, their homes and farms are long gone, but another sign of their lives still exists in the form of the Danish Springwell Cemetery.